 “No hoof, no horse” is a proverbial phrase used to describe the importance of the most distal portion of the equine appendage, but should the most important one-liner in the equine industry be “no guts, no glory?”
 Current research is pointing to another area of equine health that may soon be taking over headlines.
 The health of the equine gut, or gastrointestinal tract, is highly correlated to not only general digestive well-being but has far-reaching implications in significant areas of health including immunity and allergic response, reproduction, neurology and cognition, endocrinology and skeletal integrity.
 It is becoming clear that the relative health of the microflora that inhabit the equine gut can either be a benefit or a detriment to the health of the horse.
 Nurturing the essential microflora through nutrition may be a key to unlocking health benefits in digestion and much more.

 The microflora, also called the gastrointestinal (GI) microbiota and intestinal flora, refer to the immense population of bacteria, as well as protozoa, fungi (yeast), viruses and archaea, that reside in the equine colon and cecum.
 Being responsible for the fermentation process of fiber and digesta in the hindgut, the microflora are directly responsible for making a significant amount of energy available to the horse in the form of the volatile fatty acids, thus having an enormous impact on health and performance.
 Past studies have focused on the hindgut fermentation process and the results of microbial imbalances or shifts, known as dysbiosis.
 The results of this shift can result in such discord as acute colitis, equine grass sickness and laminitis.
 Due to technical advancements and bioinformatics, more recent focus has moved forward into actual microbial identification and composition, which lend understanding as to which specific strains are in abundance or lacking in healthy horses compared to those with disease states.
 Research on the microbiome is an exciting frontier that focuses on the genes that microbial cells contain and the numerous clinical influences it may have.
-Although still in its infancy, this newly-illuminated path that leads prebiotics, probiotics and functional nutrition to achieve optimal health and disease reduction, or even possible elimination, is captivating.
+Although still in its infancy, this newly-illuminated path that leads prebiotics, probiotics and functional nutrition to achieve optimal health, is captivating.

 Or more of the total immune system is nestled in the floating curves, folds and pouches of the intestinal tract